Logo of the The Poor Swiss

 (Disclosure: Some of the links below may be affiliate links)

-Radicant is a new digital bank with banking and investment features.
+radicant is a new digital bank with banking and investment features.
 It is a subsidiary of Basel Land Kantonal Bank and aims to be the most sustainable digital bank in Switzerland.

-In this review, we will see precisely what is Radicant and how it compares with similar offers.
-By the end of this review, you will know whether you should use Radicant.
+In this review, we will see precisely what radicant is and how it compares with similar offers.
+By the end of this review, you will know whether you should use radicant.

-About Radicant
+About radicant

 Monthly fee 0 CHF